mjordan/drupal_field_limit_tester/test_results/results.md

 ### Overall

-A chart plotting the number of fields along the X axis (100 to 500 in increments of 50) against the time required to complete the tasks along the Y axis (0 to 50) looks like this:
+A chart plotting the number of fields along the X axis (100 to 500 in increments of 50) against the time required to complete the tasks along the Y axis (0 to 50 seconds) looks like this:

 !['Chart showing all test results'](chart-all-results.png)